 OK.
 We’ve established that computer programming is a good career choice.
-But for those who aren’t interested in going back to school to earn a new degree, the question remains: Can you get a programming job without a degree?
+But for those who aren’t interested in going back to school to earn a new degree, the question remains: Can you get a programming job without a CS degree?

-Can you get a programming job without a degree?
+Can I get a job as a programmer without a degree?

 Can you get a programming job without a degree?
 The short answer?
 Yes.
 Yes you can get a developer job without a university degree.
 The longer answer is also yes, but if you want to know how to get a programming job without a degree, you should recognize that it’s going to take some work; you’ll need training to get job ready, and your prospective employer is probably going to expect some certification.

 This is where coding bootcamps come in.